 Since graduating from the piano class of Prof. Ivan Klánský at the Academy of Performing Arts in Prague, Marek Kozák has certainly made a splash on the Czech music scene.
 In February 2020, his first performance with the Prague Radio Symphony Orchestra caused a stir when he played the little known Piano Concerto in D minor by Vítězslava Kaprálová.

-He has worked with a number of leading Czech orchestras and regularly performs abroad.
 In 2018, he released his first signature CD with the works of Haydn, Chopin, Franck, Rachmaninoff and Skoumal.
+Currently he is working on a release of an album with Czech piano concertos.

 In addition to concert activities, Marek teaches at the Prague Music High School.